Original Medicare (Parts A & B): Nursing Home Care

 Details on how to apply

-Medicare doesn't cover custodial care, if it's the only your loved one needs.
+Medicare doesn't cover custodial care, if it's the only care the member needs.
 Most nursing home care is custodial care, which provides assistance with activities of daily living, like bathing, dressing, toileting, and eating, or personal needs that could be done safely and reasonably without professional skills or training.

 Medicare Part A may cover care in a certified skilled nursing facility (SNF), which differs from a nursing home.
 To receive SNF care, it must be determined by a provider to be medically necessary, like changing sterile dressings, for example.